-- following organisational procedures - assess consider options raise alarm stabilise execute plan - being able to evacuate from the water - knowing when to take an individual out of a session - having knowledge of nearest phone, help, vehicle - calling for qualified assistance where required; understand who to call and with what information they may need - giving accurate information when calling for qualified assistance
+- following organisational procedures; - assess consider options raise alarm stabilise execute plan; - being able to evacuate from the water; - knowing when to take an individual out of a session; - having knowledge of nearest phone, help, vehicle; - calling for qualified assistance where required; understand who to call and with what information they may need; - give accurate information when calling for qualified assistance.

-The Leader should be prepared to demonstrate rescue skills in advanced tidal / non tidal environments (award dependant).
+The Leader should be prepared to demonstrate rescue skills at the top end of the remit for the award.
 Leaders are required to demonstrate the management of effective rescues and should be informed by an effective decision-making process.

-The emphasis for the Leader is that they can be an effective Leader of a team.
-This would include the ability to look after themselves and others while paddling in advanced environments of different characters i.e. long or short fetch winds and associated waves and conditions.
-As well as different aspects of the wind i.e. into, across and down wind.
-For the tidal award, this must include interactions with tidal flow.
+The emphasis for the Leader is that they can be an effective leader of a team.
+This would include the ability to look after themselves and others while paddling in moderate environments of different characters, i.e. long or short fetch winds and associated waves and conditions, as well as different aspects of the wind, i.e. into, across and down wind and it's interactions with any tidal flow, if applicable to the award.

-Throughout all the rescues, the Leader should be able to retain all of their own equipment and be able to formulate a plan of what to do next.
+Throughout all of the rescues, the Leader should be able to retain all of their own equipment and be able to formulate a plan of what to do next.

-- Deep water rescue: Leaders should have the ability to recover a casualty back in their sea kayak ready to continue. - Swamped sea kayak: The Leader need to show that they are aware of the issues and have an appreciation of the potential dangers involved.
-Through practical application, Leaders are required to show that they can recover a swamped sea kayak. - Leaders will demonstrate landing an injured paddler in a variety of advanced conditions. - Assisting another paddler: The Leader has a variety of options to assist a paddler that cannot make progress in the conditions. - Leaders must have an appropriate towing system ready for use at all times, and must show effective strategies for towing a casualty to a point of shelter.
+- The Leader should demonstrate an efficient and effective self-rescue, getting back on their board with minimal effort: - The Leader can recover a SUP paddler and their equipment in a moderate environment, ready to continue the journey; - Leaders will demonstrate landing a conscious, but incapacitated, SUP paddler in a variety of moderate conditions; - The Leader has a variety of options to assist a SUP paddler that cannot make progress in the conditions; - Leaders must have an appropriate towing system ready for use at all times, and must show effective strategies for towing a casualty to a point of shelter.
 They must be aware of the need for flexibility and be able to drop and pick up the tow with ease.
-They should demonstrate both single and multiple tows. - Dealing with a separated paddler and sea kayak: Leaders are required to demonstrate an effective rescue of a paddler separated from their sea kayak. - Rescue an unconscious paddler: Leaders are required to rescue and stabilise an unconscious paddler and have an open airway.
-The Leader is required to explain appropriate further actions after initial stabilisation.
+They should demonstrate both single and multiple tows; - Leaders are able to rescue an unconscious paddler from deep water and recover them to a point of safety and initiate simulated emergency evacuation procedures.

-Incident management:
+Incident Management:

-The Leader is required to show that they have the competence to lead a team of paddlers during rescues and incidents.
-Scenarios will include incidents that involve people, equipment and/or rescues, such as:
+Leaders to show that they have the competence to lead a team of paddlers during rescues and incidents.
+Scenarios will incorporate incidents that involve people, equipment and/or rescues and may include:

-- The process of maintaining an overview of the situation so that the safety and wellbeing of the whole group is never forgotten. - Various strategies for group control, leadership styles and positioning.

-- Moving groups in more challenging situations. - Ability to judge the conditions and the standard of the group and make appropriate decisions about the planned route, along with the need to modify plans as required. - Incidents that involve people, e.g. medical conditions such as allergic reaction, hypothermia and physical injuries to group members, etc. - Incidents that involve equipment, e.g. boat repair, paddle repair, etc. - The necessity of carrying and having easily accessible a suitable a first aid kit, along with familiarity with the use of the first aid kit contents. - Carry appropriate repair kit and able to make typical on the water repairs, as well as more substantial repairs on land. - Communicating with external agencies such as the coastguard.
+- The process of maintaining an overview of the situation so that the safety and wellbeing of the whole group is never forgotten; - Various strategies for group control, leadership styles and positioning; - Moving groups in more challenging situations; - Ability to judge the conditions and the standard of the group and make appropriate decisions about the planned route, along with the need to modify plans as required; - Incidents that involve people, e.g. medical conditions such as allergic reactions, hypothermia, sea sickness and physical injuries to group members, etc.; - Incidents that involve equipment, e.g. punctured iSUP, broken paddle, snapped leash, broken fin, hole in a hardboard, etc.; - The necessity of carrying, and having easily accessible, a suitable first aid kit, along with familiarity with the use of the first aid kit contents; - The necessity of carrying appropriate repair kit and ability to make typical on the water repairs, as well as more substantial repairs on land; - Communicating with external agencies, such as the Coastguard.